Work and Life at WFC

 Experience in a professional kitchen or equivalent experience cooking for large numbers of people is strongly preferred.
 The ability to work long hours in a hot kitchen and keep a sense of humor is fundamental.
 Compensation commensurate with experience.

 CHILDREN’S PROGRAM COORDINATOR

-Plan, implement, and oversee activities for 3-9 year-olds from 10-noon; and 5-12 year-olds from 7:30-9PM.
+Plan, implement, and oversee activities for 3-9 year-olds daily from 10-noon; and 5-12 year-olds from 7:30-9PM Sun-Thurs.
 An ideal position for an education professional on summer break, or a self-starting student looking to make a career in education or childcare.
 Compensation commensurate with experience.

-The ideal candidate for the former position will be self-directed, energetic, flexible and responsible, with at least two years of experience in organic mixed vegetable production (including at least one apprenticeship), and available to work full-time from May 1 through September 20.
+The ideal candidate for will be self-directed, energetic, flexible and responsible, with at least two years of experience in organic mixed vegetable production (including at least one apprenticeship), and available to work full-time from May into September.

 World Fellowship flower gardens need an experienced hand!
 If you know the friends from the foes of flowers, please come help maintain flower focused beauty.
 Our principal buildings have space around them with beautiful potential for you to make a lasting impact.
 We would like your help establishing simple splash: locally appropriate, perennially beautiful uplifting color!

-– Friendly, flexible, kind and compassionate, generally good humored
+– Responsible, prompt, attentive, friendly, flexible, kind and compassionate, generally good humored

 – A good worker with a strong work ethic, have reasonable expectations, respect for boundaries, and a sincere, non-dogmatic commitment to World Fellowship’s values and mission

 – Ideally, a non-smoker who can commit to not being intoxicated or high while on site to ensure that we provide a safe and friendly welcoming atmosphere